manouslinard/python_orcl_db/README.md

 - Date format: put the format that you want to save in database.

 - Connect with vpn to oracle server (if needed).

 ---

+### Connection class:

+The Connection class is a useful class to connect and handle a oracle database with csv files from python.
+It contains methods such as create, insert (and others) that can be used for handling a database (from python).
+It also attempts to detect and block any sql injections statements.
+This class can be used in other projects and not only this one (you should also contain config.py file in parent directory for easier configuration).

+---